githubapnic/labs/wazuh/02-add-an-agent.md

     * User: `admin`<br>
     * Password: `Training1+`

 3. Click on the `Add Agent` hyperlink on the main page, to open the wizard.
-Add the Wazuh yum repository.
 Or use the following link:

     ```
     https://192.168.30.97/app/wazuh#/agents-preview/